 Now, you may be wondering how you would attach the legs to the box.
 If you saw my headboard bench I recently built, then you would see how it works.
 I simply made mitered boxes on my miter saw for each corner.
 Then, I attached the boxes using my Kreg Jig to make pocket holes.

-To keep the miters tight, however, I assembled with wood glue and my nailer mentioned above.
+First, to keep the miters tight, however, I assembled with wood glue and my nailer mentioned above.
 Before I could assemble the legs, I had to take the tops off with my miter saw.
-I leveled the legs, pre-drilled holes with my drill, and attached with two screws on two sides.
+Then, I level the legs, pre-drilled holes with my drill, and attached with two screws on two sides.
 Now my assembly is nice and tight and ready to go.

-I wanted a somewhat cohesive feel, so I used my Stubby Brush to add a few coats of Antique White to the inside and on the bottom shelf I also added to my design.
+Also, I want a somewhat cohesive feel, so I add a few coats of Antique White to the inside and on the bottom shelf I also added to my design.

 That ginormous glass knob was one of the last bits I saved from my BEEP.
 To know what I’m talking about, you’ll have to head HERE, and see their application in this post.
 The knob is broken in one part, but nothing sharp and totally adds the time-worn effect I’m after.